dgreisen/testing-react/README.md

     }

 * use the shim at src/dev_shim to seemlessly import all constituent files during development
+* or, easier, use the debug.html (development) and index.html (production) pages to test your code
 * development files must be served by a webserver.
-  You can use `python -m SimpleHTTPServer 8000` to do so.
+  You can run `gulp runtestserver` to run a simpleHTTPServer on port 8765.

 Build
 -----
+*
 * run `gulp` to build the minified files in the `./build` directory.